AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

 ## Overview

 Dot Maps use dots (points, markers) to demonstrate the existence of a subject or a feature.
 It's a lot like Bubble Maps ([Proportional Symbol Maps](Proportional_Symbol_Map)), but the dots' sizes don't depend on their values, as there's no size setting.
-Usually the tooltips are formatted to show some describing information for their points - so these maps should be quite useful and popular in guiding, tourism, health service and in other researches.
+Usually the tooltips are formatted to show some information about points - so these maps are very useful and popular in census, tourism, health service and any other researches.

 Spreading points (or dots) across a Map is rather alike scatter (or marker) series.
-So, in AnyChart, this series in maps is of Marker type.
+So, in AnyChart, this series in maps is of [Marker type](../Basic_Chart_Types/Marker_Chart).

-Note that all dot density maps must be drawn on an equal area map projection.
+Note that when you use this type to draw density maps they must be drawn on an equal area map projection.
 This is critical - using a map projection which does not preserve the size of areas will distort the perceived density of the dots.

 There are two general types of Marker Maps: One-To-One and One-To-Many.
 One-To-One is a type where a marker stands for an only feature, event or any other subject.
 One-To-Many means that one marker describes several subjects or values.
 There is no difference in setting the data, this is just general information that doesn't affect the way of managing the data.

-An example of those points is shown below.
+Here is a basic sample of Dot map:

 {sample}Maps\_Marker\_01{sample}

 When you hover a point you can see the information it contains.
-One series shows the latitude and longtitude values and another one demonstrates the region Ids.

 ## Creating Markers